nathan-analytics/customer-churn-analysis/README.md

  - Renamed columns to snake_case format for consistency
  - Trimmed whitespace from the total_charges column to remove hidden spaces that prevented numeric conversion.
  - Converted total_charges from text to numeric using CAST(NULLIF(TRIM(totalcharges), '') AS NUMERIC).
- - Replaced blank values in totalcharges with NULL to avoid type conversion errors.
+ - Replaced blank values in total_charges with NULL to avoid type conversion errors.
  - Created a binary churn indicator churn_flag where:
     - Yes = 1
     - No = 0
  - Created a clean analytical table (churn_clean) to separate raw data from analysis-ready data.

  ## SQL Analysis
-SQL queries and views were developed to calculate churn metrics and analyze key customer characteristics influencing churn.
+SQL queries and views were developed to calculate churn metrics and analyze customer characteristics associated with churn.
 These included:

  - Overall churn KPIs (total customers, churn count, churn rate)
  - Contract type churn comparison